 - other abnormalities of the teeth and jaw bones

-Notify your dental team about your concerns and questions.
-You will find they are eager to work with you to make your visits pleasant.
-Asking questions about your mouth and proposed treatment will help to remove fear of the unknown and give you an opportunity to become involved in your dental health.
-Most importantly, remember that your dental team is eager to work with you, not just on you,in order to achieve a mutual goal – maintaining the health of your smile.
+Fear of the dentist is quite common and many people are as fearful and concerned as you may be.
+However, the pros far outweigh the cons of visiting your dentist regularly.
+Asking questions about your mouth and proposed treatment will help to remove the fear of the unknown and give you an opportunity to overcome any fear of visiting the dentist.
+Most importantly, remember that a good dental team will work with you, not just on you, in order to achieve a mutual goal – maintaining the health of your smile.

 Plaque and sugar interact with one another to form an acid, which breaks down the enamel of the teeth, resulting in a cavity.
 Proper removal of plaque will also greatly reduce the risk of getting cavities.
 Thorough brushing and flossing will not only remove sugar from the mouth but also the plaque, which has formed on the surfaces of the teeth since the last brushing.
 Certain foods will help to keep the mouth in a healthy state.
 These foods include whole grains, fresh fruits and vegetables, and any low sugar foods that won’t aid in tooth decay.

 Sealants are a very good way of protecting the biting surfaces of teeth that have never had a filling nor have no decay.
 Sealants are a clear or white material, which is applied on the biting surfaces of the teeth.
 The purpose of sealants is to smooth over the normal crevices of the teeth were germs could easily accumulate, thereby protecting the teeth from decay.